contrapunctus-1/chronometrist/README.md

 **IMPORTANT: with version v0.3, chronometrist no longer uses timeclock as a dependency and will use its own s-expression-based backend.
 A command to migrate the timeclock-file, `chronometrist-migrate-timelog-file->sexp-file`, is provided.**

+**IMPORTANT: `chronometrist-before-out-functions` now behaves just like other hooks - it runs all of its functions unconditionally, instead of stopping when one of them returns nil.**

 ## Comparisons
 ### timeclock.el
 Compared to timeclock.el, Chronometrist